hik8s/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description:
 **[What it does and how users benefit?]**

-This feature..
+This feature

 ### Reason:
 **[Why valueable?]**

-It is required to..
+It is required to

 ### Definition of Done:
 - [ ] impl..
 - [ ] change..

 ### Additional Context:
 **[..if required to clarify the issue.]**